oxc-project/javascript-parser-in-rust/blog/grammar.md

 ## Parenthesized Expression

-Parenthesized expressions are supposed to not have any semantic meanings.
+Parenthesized expressions are supposed to not have any semantic meanings?
 For instance the AST for `((x))` can just be a single `IdentifierReference`, not `ParenthesizedExpression` -> `ParenthesizedExpression` -> `IdentifierReference`.
 And this is the case for JavaScript grammar.